 Before you answer your NRE vs NRO dilemma let’s first understand the definition of NRI.
 It becomes extremely important to know your NRI status before you even know if you need an NRE or NRO account or not because the definition of who is an NRI is different under Fema ACT and under Income Tax Act (ITA)

 NRI as per Fema is a person who is a resident outside India but is a citizen of India.

 Who is an NRI under ITA:

-Persons who have been in India for 182 days or less OR he/she is in India for a period of 60 days or less even after completing 365 days in the preceding four years.
-There was a proposal in this year’s budget to reduce this number to 120 days for certain income categories.
+Persons who have been in India for 120 days or less OR he/she is in India for a period of 60 days or less even after completing 365 days in the preceding four years.

 You can be classified as an NRI only under Fema to be able to open an NRE or NRO account.
 You need not be classified as an NRI under Income Tax Act.